sylodev/community-actions/README.md

 ## Requirements for Contributing
 * If your action is a command that contains subcommands or any kind of function that changes the outcome based on an `{args}` input, you must include an embedded help menu that shows how your action is used which **must** be callable through both `a!<command trigger>` (on its own) and the `a!<command trigger> help` subcommand.
 Alternatively, if you wish for no help embed to be posted upon `a!<command trigger>`, posting a message directing you to the help embed is also acceptable.
+    * One exemption to the *"`a!command` must show the help message too"* rule is if doing `a!command` on it's own would show different information to the invoking user.
+If `a!command` on its own shows the same thing to anyone who does it, it should show the help message.
 * If you make a pull request comprised of multiple `.action` files (hereby referred to as a superaction), you must put these into their own folder and include a `README.md` on what your superaction does and if it requires any special setup.
 See [AdvancedAuth](https://github.com/doddsy/atlas-custom-actions/tree/master/Moderation/JaMcSu-AdvancedAuth) for an example.
 * If your action (or any action files comprising a superaction) requires end-user input to function such as a specific channel name or ID, message ID, username or ID, etc., to contribute to ease of use, you must declare variables at the beginning of your action code with a `{note}` tag explaining what the information will be used for so the end-user can populate it correctly.
 See [here](https://i.imgur.com/dVldQxo.png) for an example.